Fears Páirc Uí Chaoimh cost may rise to €85m

 While delegates at Tuesday’s monthly county board meeting were not updated on the process of recruiting a stadium manager, Lane has revealed that an appointment is not in the offing.

-“There’s no appointment and I don’t foresee any immediate appointments either,” he said.
+“There’s no appointment and I don’t foresee any immediate appointment either,” he said.

 Last November, John Mullins — chairman of the stadium business committee, charged with the commercial side of the operation — said the appointment of such a person was the next significant step.